igoettin/CS474-Programming-2/README.txt

 takes as input, from the command line, a shared memory segment identifier and invokes the shmctl() function to obtain the shmid_ds structure that corresponds to the shared memory segment.
 The program then prints out the Segment ID, Key, Mode, Owner UID, Size, and the Number of Attaches for the shared memory segment.
-According to the man page for shmctl (http://man7.org/linux/man-pages/man2/shmctl.2.html), the mode that is returned from the ipc_perm structure contains the permission bits + SHM_DEST
-+ SHM_LOCKED.
-Therefore, for the mode, we purposefully apply a bitwise AND to it with octal 777 so that only the permission bits are shown.
 We also print out the english meaning of the mode as its described in the table shown in the assignment instructions.

 To run shared_mem_seg.c, first compile with make then type